universevoyager/solar-system/README.md

 ## Known Issues
 - Changing orbit parameters at runtime is not supported, make sure to edit the JSON and restart.
+- Planetary shadows on some moons are missing or inconsistent, they should be occluded at certain angles.
+- Realistic-size presets need a larger camera distance, the current 0.2 to 1.5 range is tuned for the Minimal preset.
+- Maximum time scale (10,000,000x) is too fast and should likely be reduced by 10x.
+- Grid layout buttons can override their borders when sized by layout groups.
+- Moon tidal-locking is correct in motion, but the initial facing direction is not aligned to Earth by default.

+---

+## Code Guidelines
+- All control statements use `{}` even for single lines, including `if`, `else`, `for`, `foreach`, `while`, and `do`.
+- Local variables and parameters use `_` prefix, while non-local fields/properties do not.
+- Prefer short, clear comments only when the logic is not obvious.
+- Use `HelpLogs` for logs, warnings, and errors.
+- Keep namespaces aligned with folder structure (e.g. `Assets.Scripts.Runtime`).
+- Avoid obsolete APIs and keep code current with the project dependencies.

 ---